-Please note the 'Living City Initiative' application process is completely separate to the Planning process.
+Please note the Living City Initiative application process is completely separate to the Planning Process.

-Detailed description of work intended to be carried out: (attach quotation for work, if available) Office Use: Estimated cost of eligible works only: € Are you applying for or receiving any State funded grants for this work?
-Yes No If Yes, please state the type of grant and amount € Please tick one of the following boxes, as appropriate: Property will first be used as sole or main residence of applicant post refurbishment/conversion 2.
+Detailed Description of work intended to be carried out: (attach quotation for work, if available) Office Use: Estimated cost of eligible works only: € Are you applying for or receiving any State funded grants for this work?
+Yes No If Yes, please state the type of grant and amount € Please tick one of the following boxes, as appropriate: 1.
+Property will first be used as sole or main residence of applicant post refurbishment/conversion 2.
 Property will be let by the applicant (1) 3.
-Property is being refurbished/converted for sale by the applicant If you ticked the box at (2) above please confirm that you are not a person that is regarded as difficulty (2) for the purposes of the EU Commission Guidelines on State aid for rescuing and refinancial undertakings in difficulty by signing here: Signature: Date:
+Property is being refurbished/converted for sale by the applicant If you ticked the box at (2) above please confirm that you are not a person that is regarded as an undertaking in difficulty (2) for the purposes of the EU Commission Guidelines on State aid for rescuing and restructuring non-financial undertakings in difficulty by signing here: Signature: Date: